zew/go-questionnaire/README.md

 * Document the label / checkbox vertical case

 * Why is page width 70% not rendered
 after switch between mobile=1 and back to mobile=2 ?
+Because the template is cached in session and
+permanently changed in mobile view; append `reload=1` to URL

 ## Possible enhancements